-- 1. Proposal 1: "For" the election of each nominee for director. - 2.
-Proposal 2: "For" the ratification of the audit committee's selection of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2011. - 3.
-Proposal 3: "For" the approval of the resolution regarding executive compensation. - 4.
-Proposal 4: "For" the request that we hold a "say-on-pay" vote every year.
+- 1. Proposal 1: "For" election of all three nominees for director. - 2.
+Proposal 2: "For" the approval of the 2012 Performance Incentive Plan and the reservation of an additional 5,300,000 shares of common stock authorized for issuance thereunder. - 3.
+Proposal 3: "For" the ratification of the audit committee's selection of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2012.

+4. Proposal 4: "For" the approval of the resolution regarding executive compensation.